Skip to main content

 Automatic External Defibrillators (AEDs) in Schools

-In the event of a cardiac arrest, an AED is a medical device that can be used to give an electric shock to a person to restore their normal heart rhythm.
+In the event of a cardiac arrest, an AED is a medical device that can deliver an electric shock to restore a person’s normal heart rhythm.

-Please see our useful links for the latest guidance from the Department for Education (DfE) on the purchase, installation, usage and maintenance of an Automated External Defibrillator (AED) in your local school.
+See our Useful Links section for the latest guidance from the Department for Education (DfE) on the purchase, installation, usage and maintenance of an AED in your local school.
+You can also find information relating to the broader AEDs for Schools programme on the www.gov.uk website.

 Automatic External Defibrillators (AEDs) in Schools